ivoras/EncryptedNotepad2/ABOUT.md

 Encrypted Notepad II is written in Go, and that means it's mostly statically compiled on all platforms.
 It uses the [Fyne](https://github.com/fyne-io/fyne) UI toolkit, and that means it uses almost no operating system-provided UI facilities on any platform.
 The flip side of that is that everything needs to be built-in into the single executable, making it bigger than expected for such a compact app.

 The old version was written in Java, and that means it required a JRE to run.
 In that light, the new version is actually lighter-weight.

+# Changelog

+* v0.4 - If the filename isn't given a file extension while saving, the default ".asc" extension will be used.